Klaus Riedel: History

-Riedel had been under SD surveillance since the beginning of Nazi Germany in 1933 as he was founding member of the Panterra society and the German league of human rights.
+Riedel had been under SD surveillance since the beginning of Nazi Germany in 1933.
 A Gestapo report of March 1944 stated that he, Wernher von Braun, and his colleague Helmut Gröttrup were said to have expressed regret at an engineer's house one evening that they were not working on a spaceship and that they felt the war was not going well; this was considered a "defeatist" attitude.
 A young female dentist who was an SS spy reported their comments.
 Combined with Himmler's false charges that they were communist sympathizers and had attempted to sabotage the V-2 program, the Gestapo detained them on 21 March 1944, and took them to a Gestapo cell in Stettin (now Szczecin, Poland), where they were held for two weeks without knowing the charges against them.
-Major-General Walter Dornberger, military head of Peenemünde, and major Hans Georg Klamroth, reprensentative for counterintelligence at Peenemünde, obtained their conditional release so that the V-2 program could continue.
+Major-General Walter Dornberger, military head of Peenemünde, and major Hans Georg Klamroth, representative for counterintelligence at Peenemünde, obtained their conditional release so that the V-2 program could continue.

-Klaus Riedel was killed in a mysterious car accident on a straight road near to Zinnowitz two days after his thirty-seventh birthday when travelling home from work.
+Klaus Riedel was killed in a mysterious car accident on a straight road near Zinnowitz two days after his thirty-seventh birthday when travelling home from work.
 He left behind his wife Irmgard Kutwin and an 18 month old daughter.

 Dedications

-There is a memorial and small museum dedicated to him in Bernstadt.
-In 1970, a crater on the moon was named after him and Walter Riedel ("Riedel I", not related to him).
+There is a memorial with Riedel's bust in Kirchgasse 11 and a small museum nearby, dedicated to him in Bernstadt where he started his first Minimum rocket in 1930.
+In 1970, a crater on the Moon was named after him and Walter Riedel ("Riedel I", not related to him).